 We’ve outlined the most important considerations for you to think about before you begin the process of hiring a kitchen designer and undertaking a kitchen remodel.
 If you are prepared with the knowledge of what to expect, the right questions to ask and answers to the questions the designer will ask you, your kitchen renovation experience will go smoothly and will result in the kitchen of your dreams.

 #1 Do Your Research

-Browse decorating websites and magazines for kitchen design photos that show what appliances, cabinet styles and finishes and flooring you like.
-A picture can communicate clearly what you may struggle to capture in words.
+Browse decorating websites and magazines for kitchen photos that show the appliances, cabinet styles and finishes and flooring you like.
+A picture can communicate clearly what you may not be able to explain in words.